Eighth Sunday after Trinity – Monday

 In whom [Christ] we have redemption through His blood, the forgiveness of sins, according to the riches of His grace. —Ephesians 1:7.

-PRAYER – I thank Thee, most merciful God, that of Thy pure grace for Christ’s sake Thou dost, at all times through the Gospel, offer me forgiveness of sins, that treasure which alone can save me.
-I have but to receive it freely by faith.
-Now, then, my God, I pray Thee, preserve and strengthen me in this faith, by the gracious working of the Holy Ghost, that I may not fear nor doubt, but trust and rejoice in the salvation which Thou dost give to me freely and without price: the forgiveness of all my sins.
+PRAYER – I thank Thee, most merciful God, that of Thy pure grace for Christ’s sake Thou dost, at all times, through the Gospel, offer me forgiveness of sins, that treasure which alone can save me.
+I have but, by Thy pure grace for Christ’s sake, to receive it freely by faith.
+Now, then, my God, I pray Thee, continue to preserve and strengthen me in this faith, by the gracious working of the Holy Ghost, working through the Gospel, that I may not fear nor doubt, but continue to trust and rejoice in the salvation which Thou dost give to me freely and without price: the forgiveness of all my sins.
 Amen.

 His love beyond all measure,

 His yearning pity o’er distress;

 finds His compassion nigh;